konkam/ExactWrightFisher.jl/README.md

 # ExactWrightFisher
-Exact simulation of the neutral Wright-Fisher diffusion
+Exact simulation of the neutral Wright-Fisher diffusion.

 Implementation of the exact simulation scheme of Jenkins, P. A., Spano, D., & Others.
 (2017).
 Exact simulation of the Wright--Fisher diffusion.
 The Annals of Applied Probability, 27(3), 1478–1509.